 Getting to Normandy

-The best way to reach Normandy, via Paris or just about anywhere in France, is to take the train (also called RER in France / "Nomad" in Normandy).
+The best way to reach, via Paris or just about anywhere in France, is to take the train to Normandy (also called RER in France / "Nomad" in Normandy).
 You will be able to easily reach any of the major cities this way.

-You can also opt for the bus, cheap tickets are available online.
+You can also travel by bus, cheap tickets are available online.

 If you decide to arrive by car, the region is also very well connected with roads.
 Please note that the highways (translation "Autoroute", coded with A#), have tolls.
 These tolls may vary in fees.
 You may consider crossing the Channel Tunnel or taking the ferry along with your car if coming from the UK.